AJJ (band)

 AJJ is an American folk punk band from Phoenix, Arizona, originally formed in 2004 as Andrew Jackson Jihad.
 Their lyrics handle themes of shyness, poverty, humanity, religion, addiction, existentialism, and politics.
 Singer/guitarist Sean Bonnette and bassist Ben Gallaty co-founded the band, and have remained its only constant members throughout.
-The band has released eight studio albums to date, with their most recent, Disposable Everything, having been released on May 26, 2023.
+The band has released nine studio albums to date, with their most recent, Dirty Old Power, having been released on September 25, 2026.